rukykf/rikon/README.md

 ## Build the Frontend

-To build the frontend go the `rikon/spa` directory. **Note that SPA stands for single page application which you can learn more about here: [https://developer.mozilla.org/en-US/docs/Glossary/SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA)**
+To build the frontend go the `rikon/spa` directory. **Note that SPA stands for Single Page Application which you can learn more about here: [https://developer.mozilla.org/en-US/docs/Glossary/SPA](https://developer.mozilla.org/en-US/docs/Glossary/SPA)**

 Go to the `rikon/spa` directory then run these commands: